 Warts on feet, also known as plantar warts, are a lot more common than you might think.
 By some estimates, as many as 1 in 10 Americans have them.
 And even if you don’t have any plantar warts right now, you might remember developing a few back in your younger days.

-Consequently, it’s not at all surprising that we treat foot warts quite frequently at our offices in Twin Falls and Burley.
+Consequently, it’s not at all surprising that we treat foot warts quite frequently at our office in Twin Falls.
 It’s a service we’re very happy to provide, of course, but we know it would make our patients even happier if they didn’t have to deal with warts in the first place!

 The good news is, while it isn’t always possible to 100% guarantee you would never develop new warts, there are some simple preventative steps you can take to significantly reduce your risk of either contracting plantar warts or multiplying your existing warts.